-If you’re lucky enough to be visiting family this festive season, master your away-from-home holiday hair with our ultimate guide from the experts
+If you’re visiting family this festive season, master your away-from-home holiday hair with our ultimate guide from the experts

 Got plans to visit the family this festive season?
 If you’re channeling your inner Chris Rea and are driving home for Christmas, then it’s time to starting thinking about how you’ll keep your hair looking fab-u-lous from start to finish on the trip.
 From packing presents to bringing plenty of fizz, there’s a lot to consider when getting prepped for your festive adventure.
 Luckily, we consulted the experts to get the lowdown on nailing your away-from-home holiday hair.
 You can thank us later!